JooNiv/QCut/docs/theory/Joint_rotation_derivation.md

 | 3 | 132 | 216 | 15 against 27 |
 | 4 | 552 | 1296 | 31 against 81 |

 So joint cutting lowers the circuit count as well as the overhead.
-Nothing has to be traded off, which is why it is on by default.

 ## Getting a gate into the frame